 It marries the long and lovely sounds of favorites like Isabella and Olivia.
 Plus, Zoe and Chloe paved the way for interesting e-ending options.

-Plenty of Penelopes answer to their full name, no nickname required, thanks.
+Plenty of Penelopes answer to their full name, no nickname required.

-Penny is the default, and has a sweet, vintage vibe.
-There’s The Beatles’ “Penny Lane” and The Rescuers little girl Penny.
+Penny is the default, a sweetly vintage choice.
+There’s The Beatles’ “Penny Lane” and The Rescuers’ little girl Penny.
 But Penny isn’t for everyone – and definitely isn’t the only option.

 Read on for eight unexpected nicknames for Penelope!

 There’s a definite ‘lo’ sound in Penelope.
 Lola is traditionally associated with Dolores, a name out of favor today.
 Lola can stand on its own, and ranked a respectable #260 in 2021.
 But if you’re after a formal name, Penelope is a stylish possibility with the right sound.
 A similar option that’s even more obscure is Pola, as in Polish-born silent film star Pola Negri.